thebrisklab/ABIDE_Preprocessing/README.md

 ## Step 3: Nuisance regression

-Run `create_folders.R` to create three new folders:
+The nuisance regression code and results can be found at /home/jran2/risk_share/ImproveFConnASD/ABIDE/fmriprep_preprocessed/36p.
+The folder is named 36p to indicate that it involves regression on 36 parameters.
+It's worth noting that in addition to regression on 36 parameters, other regressions are also performed and can be found in the accompanying description.
+Inside the folder, a script folder is created to store the scripts, and separate folders are created for each site to store the output preprocessed results with the site's name.

+To set up the necessary folders, go to the script folder and run `create_folders.R`.
+This will create three new folders under each site folder:

-- `nuisance`: Store nuisance regressors/
+- `nuisance`: This folder will store the nuisance regressors.
-- `volume_based`: Store volume-based nuisance regression results.
+- `volume_based`: This folder will store the results of volume-based nuisance regression.
-- `cifti_based`: Store cifti-based nuisance regression results.
+- `cifti_based`: This folder will store the results of cifti-based nuisance regression.

-Should modify the input/output path code accordingly.
+Make sure to update the input/output path code accordingly to reflect these folder names and locations.

 ### 1. volume-based